 CloudFront sits between your S3 storage and the consumers of your files.
 It is analogous to the web server in a conventional server setup, with S3 acting as the database or file system underneath.
 CloudFront caches objects when serving them, so not every web request makes it all the way to S3.
 Because of this, some of the relevant metrics related to S3 object consumption, such as requests and 4xx errors, are actually captured in CloudFront metrics.

-Because Datadog integrates with more than 700 technologies, including CloudFront and other AWS services, you can easily track S3 metrics alongside data from CloudFront to ensure that you have complete visibility into the resources for your website and how they are being accessed.
+Because Datadog integrates with more than 800 technologies, including CloudFront and other AWS services, you can easily track S3 metrics alongside data from CloudFront to ensure that you have complete visibility into the resources for your website and how they are being accessed.

 Get started

 If you are already a Datadog user, you can start monitoring S3 as part of our integration with AWS.
-Otherwise you can sign up for a and immediately start monitoring S3 and other AWS services, alongside the rest of your applications and infrastructure.
+Otherwise you can sign up for a free trial and immediately start monitoring S3 and other AWS services, alongside the rest of your applications and infrastructure.